humanitec/about/README.md

 # Our Principals in Product-Design
 Are best described here.
 It helps you understand how we make product design decisions.

-# Our current roadmap
+# Our roadmap
-Can be found [here](https://github.com/Humanitec/direction/projects/1).
-This section provides an overview of the most important features to be delivered this quarter and beyond.
+We are sharing our quarterly roadmap at the beginning of each quarter and evaluate what we achieved at the end of each quarter.
+We also have a high-level backlog of feature for future quarters.
+All the details are listed in <docs/roadmap.md>.

 # Our docs-site
 Can be found [here](docs.humanitec.com)